e-comas/e-comas.com/_posts/2024-04-18-how-to-understand-your-customers-on-amazon-and-why-you-should.md

 Your ICP can even be used for new product development.

 You can also use this data to make better decisions about how you spend your advertising budget.
-For example, Market Basket Analysis is great for cross-selling and bundling. \[expand] Knowing your top searches will help you refine campaigns based on keywords.
+For example, Market Basket Analysis is great for cross-selling and bundling.
+Knowing your top searches will help you refine campaigns based on keywords.

 ### Tip 3: Use AMC